Josh Wardini is our AI and automation guy. He started his internet journey in sales and marketing, u... | See full bio

 21. 70% of consumers believe AR can help them learn new personal and professional skills.

-A 2016 study from ISACA illustrates the benefits of incorporating augmented reality into everyday life and work.
-So, what are the benefits of augmented reality according to ISACA survey participants?
-The highest percentage of consumers (70%) believe that using AR-enhanced devices in their everyday lives could help them learn new skills.
+A study from ISACA illustrates the benefits of incorporating augmented reality into everyday life and work.
+Most consumers (70%) believe using AR-enhanced devices in everyday life could help them learn new skills.

 24. Augmented reality users fall into the 16-34 age group.